-You also have the option to group all codes of a category into a code group.
-This option is useful if you selected entity names only, or category plus entity as code name.
+You also have the option to group all codes of a NER category into a code group.
+This option is useful if you selected the second option with subcodes.

 Click Show Results to inspect the results in context.

 The result page shows you a Quotation Reader indicating where the quotations are when coding the data with the proposed code.
 If coding already exist at the quotation, it will also be shown.